instantmeboys/tagscript/README.md

 ## Features

-You can add '.tagscript' as a valid file extension with this extension!
-By changing the color theme to TagScript's color theme, you can edit TagScript code as easy as ever!
+You can add '.tagscript' and '.tag' as a valid file extension with this extension!
+By changing the color theme to TagScript's color theme, you can edit TagScript code easily.
+This extension features autocompletion, syntax highlighting and hover information.

 ## Compile from source